wiesmann/QuickDrawViewer/README.md

 The application is currently very simple, you can view pictures, copy-paste them to Preview.
 There is an export icon in the toolbar that allows you to export to PDF files.
-There is some primitive drag-drop that works when the target is Notes or Pages, but not when the target expects a file, like the Finder or Mail.
+There is some primitive drag-drop that as of Mac OS X 15.5 seems to work with most targets I could test with.

 ## License